Periodontics

 At the dental office of Dr. Gerald Cohen, all patients’ periodontal needs are evaluated on an ongoing basis, and the appropriate therapy is then prescribed as needed.

 Most initial periodontal care is started with recording the findings of a "gum" exam, and often patients receive scaling and root planing, which is a form of deep cleaning.
-This is often done with local anesthetic because we clean both above and below the gumline.
+This is often done with local anesthetic because we clean both above and below the gum-line.

 Non Surgical Treatment